combust/mleap-docs/getting-started/py-spark.md

 ## Using PIP

-PIP support for PySpark is coming soon.
+Alternatively, there is PIP support for PySpark available under: https://pypi.python.org/pypi/mleap.

 To use MLeap extensions to PySpark: